CPHS/OPHS Glossary of Terms

 Screening:

-The process of finding out, whether the subject is suitable for the
+The process of finding out, whether the subject is suitable for the study

-medical history, etc. Before screening procedures, the subject is
+etc. Before screening procedures, the subject is required to give his/her

-required to give his/her written informed consent to participate
+written informed consent to participate in the study.

 SCRO: